Bridging Graph and State-Space Modeling for Intensive Care Unit Length of Stay Prediction: Experimental Validation

 \paragraph{Data Description.} We evaluate S$^2$G-Net on MIMIC-IV v3.1 dataset \cite{johnson2023mimic}, a large-scale collection of de-identified ICU records from Beth Israel Deaconess Medical Center.
 It comprises 65,347 adult patients.
 We extract 216 features, including 174 time-series and 42 static, aligned to hourly bins within a 48-hour window.
 Missing values are imputed via forward fill and decay masking.
 The dataset is split patient-wise into train (70\%), validation (15\%), and test (15\%).

-\paragraph{Baselines.} We compare our model with a baseline model suite covering three categories. (i) Sequential models include RNN~\cite{rumelhart1986learning}, BiLSTM~\cite{graves2005framewise}, and Transformer~\cite{vaswani2017attention} encoders for temporal sequence modeling, along with Mamba~\cite{Gu23}, a recent state-space model optimized for efficient long-range dependency learning. (ii) Graph-based models operate on static patient similarity graphs and include Graph Attention Network (GAT)~\cite{velickovic2017graph}, Message Passing Neural Network (MPNN)~\cite{gilmer2017neural}, GraphSAGE~\cite{hamilton2017inductive}, and Optimized GraphGPS~\cite{rampavsek2022recipe}, which augments local message passing with global mixing via Mamba layers. (iii) Spatio-temporal models include LSTM-GNN~\cite{rocheteau2021predicting}, where patient time-series are encoded via LSTM and aggregated over static graphs, and dynamic LSTM-GNNs~\cite{rocheteau2021predicting}, which update graph structure during training to reflect evolving patient states.
-Results from spatial-temporal models differ from Rocheteau et al.~\cite{rocheteau2021predicting}, attributable to differences in datasets (MIMIC-IV vs. eICU) and preprocessing; they serve here as consistent baselines.
+\paragraph{Baselines.} We compare our model with a baseline model suite covering three categories. (i) Sequential models include RNN~\cite{rumelhart1986learning}, BiLSTM~\cite{graves2005framewise}, and Transformer~\cite{vaswani2017attention} for temporal sequence modeling, along with Mamba~\cite{Gu23}, a recent state-space model optimized for efficient long-range dependency learning. (ii) Graph-based models operate on static patient similarity graphs, including Graph Attention Network (GAT)~\cite{velickovic2017graph}, Message Passing Neural Network (MPNN)~\cite{gilmer2017neural}, GraphSAGE~\cite{hamilton2017inductive}, and Optimized GraphGPS~\cite{rampavsek2022recipe}, which augments local message passing with global mixing via Mamba layers. (iii) Spatio-temporal models include LSTM-GNN~\cite{rocheteau2021predicting}, where patient time-series are encoded via LSTM and aggregated over static graphs, and dynamic LSTM-GNNs~\cite{rocheteau2021predicting}, which update graph structure during training to reflect evolving patient states.
+Results differ from Rocheteau et al. due to dataset (MIMIC-IV vs. eICU) and preprocessing differences but are used here as consistent baselines.
+For completeness, XGBoost~\cite{chen2016xgboost} is included as a non-neural baseline for structured clinical prediction.

 \paragraph{Evaluation Metrics.} We report Mean Squared Error (MSE), Mean Squared Log Error (MSLE), Mean Absolute Deviation (MAD), log-transformed Mean Absolute Percentage Error (log-MAPE), $R^2$ score, and Cohen’s linear weighted Kappa.
 MSE and $R^2$ are standard for regression; MSLE and log-MAPE are more robust to right-skewed LOS distributions.
 Kappa provides discrete agreement over stratified LOS bins.
 Formal definitions of all metrics are provided in Appendix~\ref{eval_metrics}.